SAML-Toolkits/ruby-saml/README.md

 Version `0.9` adds many new features and improvements.

 ## Updating from 0.7.x to 0.8.x
-Version `0.8.x` changes the namespace of the gem from `OneLogin::Saml` to `OneLogin::RubySaml`.
+Version `0.8.x` changes the namespace of the gem from `OneLogin::Saml` to `OneLogin::KlRubySaml`.
 Please update your implementations of the gem accordingly.

 ## Overview